make-software/ces-js-parser/README.md

 # CES JS Parser

-`@make-software/ces-js-parser` parses contract-level events that follow the [Casper Event Standard](https://github.com/make-software/casper-event-standard).
+`ces-js-parser` parses contract-level events that follow the [Casper Event Standard](https://github.com/make-software/casper-event-standard).

 The library is built on top of the [casper-js-sdk](https://github.com/casper-ecosystem/casper-js-sdk) and operates on types defined by the SDK.